Cash Discount Program: A Simple Guide for Merchants

 As stated, offering a cash discount will likely cause an increase in cash payments at the cost of card payments, reducing processing fees that you’d otherwise pay.
 However, it pays to think about how your business currently operates dealing with cash, and if you wouldn’t mind a spike in that activity.

-For example, it takes time and/or money to count cash and take it to the bank, and it’s also more susceptible to be stolen by employees or outside burglars.
+For example, it takes time and/or money to count cash and take it to the bank, and it’s also more susceptible to being stolen by employees or outside burglars.
 It’s also been proven that customers paying with cards spend more money, so motivating your customers to do this could risk a drop in revenue.

 If your product or service is mandatory for your customers, they will appreciate having payment options, even if they might incur a service charge.
 However, if your product or service is discretionary, certain customers might walk away on the basis of a service fee included in the listed price.